tjiang31/xgboost/README.md

   `prune`: prunes the splits where loss < min_split_loss (or gamma).

   In a distributed setting, the implicit updater sequence value would be adjusted to `grow_histmaker,prune`.

+  _This is the internal parameters, in general, no touch on this updater_

+  __refresh_leaf__ [default=1]

+  Only if `refresh` is used in updater.

+  When this flag is 1, tree leafs as well as tree nodes’ stats are updated.
+When it is 0, only node stats are updated.

+  __process_type__ [default= default]

+  A type of boosting process to run.

+  Choices: default, update

+   `default`: The normal boosting process which creates new trees.

+   `update`: Starts from an existing model and only updates its trees.
+In each boosting iteration, a tree from the initial model is taken, a specified sequence of updater plugins is run for that tree, and a modified tree is added to the new model.
+The new model would have either the same or smaller number of trees, depending on the number of boosting iteratons performed.
+Currently, the following built-in updater plugins could be meaningfully used with this process type: `refresh, prune`.
+With process_type=update, one cannot use updater plugins that create new trees.

+   If your choice is `update`, then it will only go with `updater = 'refresh, prune'`.

+   In general, set this to `default`.

+   __grow_policy__ [default= depthwise]

+   Controls a way new nodes are added to the tree.

+   Currently supported only if `tree_method = 'hist'`.

+   Choices: depthwise, lossguide

+   `depthwise`: split at nodes closest to the root.

+   `lossguide`: split at nodes with highest loss change.

+   __max_leaves__ [default=0]

+   Maximum number of nodes to be added.

+   Only relevant when `grow_policy='lossguide'` and `tree_method = 'hist'` is set.

+   __max_bin__ [default=256]

+   Only used if `tree_method = 'hist'`.

+   Maximum number of discrete bins to bucket continuous features.

+   Increasing this number improves the optimality of splits at the cost of higher computation time.

+   __predictor__ [default=``cpu_predictor``]

+   The type of predictor algorithm to use.
+Provides the same results but allows the use of GPU or CPU.

+   `cpu_predictor`: Multicore CPU prediction algorithm.

+   `gpu_predictor`: Prediction using GPU.
+Default when __tree_method__ is `gpu_exact` or `gpu_hist`.

+ #Additional parameters for Dart Booster (booster='dart')

+ #Parameters for Linear Booster (booster='gblinear')

+ #Parameters for Tweedie Regression (objective='reg:tweedie')

+ #Learning Task Parameters

+ Specify the learning task and the corresponding learning objective.
+The objective options are below:

+ objective [default=reg:linear]

+  `reg:linear`: linear regression

+  reg:logistic: logistic regression

+  binary:logistic: logistic regression for binary classification, output probability

+  binary:logitraw: logistic regression for binary classification, output score before logistic transformation

+  gpu:reg:linear, gpu:reg:logistic, gpu:binary:logistic, gpu:binary:logitraw: versions of the corresponding objective functions evaluated on the GPU; note that like the GPU histogram algorithm, they can only be used when the entire training session uses the same dataset

+  count:poisson –poisson regression for count data, output mean of poisson distribution

+    max_delta_step is set to 0.7 by default in poisson regression (used to safeguard optimization)

+  survival:cox: Cox regression for right censored survival time data (negative values are considered right censored).
+Note that predictions are returned on the hazard ratio scale (i.e., as HR = exp(marginal_prediction) in the proportional hazard function h(t) = h0(t) * HR).

+  multi:softmax: set XGBoost to do multiclass classification using the softmax objective, you also need to set num_class(number of classes)

+  multi:softprob: same as softmax, but output a vector of ndata * nclass, which can be further reshaped to ndata * nclass matrix.
+The result contains predicted probability of each data point belonging to each class.

+  rank:pairwise: set XGBoost to do ranking task by minimizing the pairwise loss.

+  reg:gamma: gamma regression with log-link.
+Output is a mean of gamma distribution.
+It might be useful, e.g., for modeling insurance claims severity, or for any outcome that might be gamma-distributed.

+  reg:tweedie: Tweedie regression with log-link.
+It might be useful, e.g., for modeling total loss in insurance, or for any outcome that might be Tweedie-distributed.